 The defining feature of a bare metal cloud server is that it is dedicated entirely to one tenant.
 With that said, it is standard practice for cloud service providers (CSPs) to allow clients to customize their bare metal cloud servers very extensively.
 This means that, effectively, a bare metal server can be whatever the tenant wants it to be.

 In general, businesses choose to use bare metal cloud servers because they want to push for maximum performance.
 This means that bare metal servers tend to be very highly specced machines.

 With that said, there are other reasons why businesses might choose bare metal servers.
 The main ones are security and support for legacy software.
 Neither of these necessarily requires a highly-specced machine.
 They may, however, require very specific hardware configurations.

 It is also worth noting that it is quite common for bare metal cloud servers to use operating systems and/or virtualizers.
 This tends to be when they are used for applications where the tenant values convenience over maximum performance.

 Here are the current main uses for bare metal servers.

 For example, the online gaming industry makes extensive use of bare metal servers.
 This is because games need to flow smoothly, even when the gameplay is relatively slow.
-The more quickly a game plays, the more beneficial it is for the game to be hosted on a bare metal cloud server.
+The more quickly a game plays, the more beneficial it is for the game to be hosted on a bare metal server.

 Another popular use for bare metal cloud servers is for hosting video.
 This is becoming increasingly common for two main reasons.
 Firstly, the use of video is expanding.
 Secondly, video is now being widely used for business purposes instead of just recreational ones.